Sunshine-dev-forever/OpenHeroSim/README.md

 # MEDIEVAL HERO SIM (WORKING TITLE)
-Medieval Hero Sim is currently attempting to create an open source game similar to Majesty on Godot Engine.
+Medieval Hero Sim is currently attempting to create an open source game similar to Majesty on the Godot Engine.

 <p align="center">
     <img src="./Screenshots/img1.PNG" alt="A bunch of pawns in flat plane">